noscripter/dbushell.com/src-markdown/blog/2016-10-building-a-shopify-theme.md

 *Amazon.co.uk* disables options from top to bottom.
 So in this example only colours available in the selected size are enabled.
 If a different colour is selected, the chosen size may be reset to nothing.
 This requires trial and error from the users to figure out which variants exist.

 I've opted not to disable anything for simplicities sake.
 If users does try to add an unavailable variant to the basket they'll get an appropriate alert.
-This decision is helped by the fact that Tattersalls wont be managing stock levels on Shopify.
+This decision is helped by the fact that this store wont be managing stock levels on Shopify.

 ## Working with content